Phillips 66: Refineries

-Phillips 66's Los Angeles (CA), Lake Charles (LA), San Francisco (CA), and Sweeney (TX) refineries receive and process crude oil from the Amazon River Basin of South America.
 In 2015, the Los Angeles refinery was processing 21,512 barrels per day of Amazonian oil.
+Phillips 66's Los Angeles (CA), Lake Charles (LA), San Francisco (CA), and Sweeney (TX) refineries were receiving and processing crude oil from the Amazon River Basin of South America.
+The San Francisco Refinery converted from fossil fuels to renewable diesel fuel.
+Closure of the Los Angeles Refinery was announced in 2024.

 Corporate affairs

 In 2012, after Phillips 66 split from ConocoPhillips, it moved its operations from the ConocoPhillips headquarters to the Pinnacle Westchase building, a nine-story Class A office building located on 8.4 acre of land in Westchase, Houston.
 This was a temporary headquarters location.

 In July 2016, Phillips 66 completed its move to a new permanent headquarters on a 14 acre plot of land in Westchase.
 The new headquarters is between Westheimer Road and Briar Forest, in close proximity to the Sam Houston Tollway.
 Phillips 66 purchased the land from a subsidiary of Thomas Properties Group.
 The architect of record is HOK.
 The official groundbreaking was in November 2013, and the opening was completed on schedule.
 The 1.1 million square foot headquarters includes conference spaces, medical facilities, food service facilities, outdoor recreational space, a gymnasium with full-size basketball court, and training facilities.
 Irrigation of the outdoor landscaping is via a reclaimed water system.
 The new campus houses 2,200 workers who were spread among six different Houston locations, including the ConocoPhillips headquarters, where several hundred Phillips 66 workers had remained post spin-off.

 On 4 August 2015 it was announced that the company had formed a "long-term partnership" with English non-league association football club Leamington F.C.
 The deal involved, amongst other things, the renaming of the club's ground from "The New Windmill Ground" to "The Phillips 66 Community Stadium."